Knights of Columbus: Organization and principles

 The college councils program, started at Catholic University of America in 1898, was created to promote the moral, intellectual and spiritual development of college men on campuses throughout the world.
 The oldest continuously running college council is the University of Notre Dame Council #1477, chartered in 1910.
 Councils at seminaries ("seminarian councils") are classified as college councils.
-As of 2024, there are more than 340 college councils worldwide.
+As of 2026, there are more than 37,000 knights at 320 college councils worldwide.

 Throughout most of its history, the Knights of Columbus has provided active support to members of the armed forces and their families.
 As of 2024, there are more than 50 military councils in military bases throughout North America and around the world.

 A Knight who has attained the Fourth Degree also belongs to a Fourth Degree assembly.
 Fourth Degree Knights are men who have chosen to embrace the order's fourth principle of patriotism.
 Fourth Degree assemblies get their members from multiple councils within a local geographical area.
 They lead the efforts to reach out to veterans and active military and to embody the fact that one can be a faithful Catholic and also be a faithful citizen.
 As of 2024, there are more than 3,600 Fourth Degree assemblies worldwide.
+The 125th anniversary of the Fourth Degree was celebrated in February 2025, presided over by Cardinal Timothy Dolan.

 Fourth Degree assemblies may form Color Corps, an elective division of the Fourth Degree, whose distinctive presence in parades, wreath-laying ceremonies, Confirmations and other Catholic functions are a visible reminder of the Knights' service to their communities.
 Fourth Degree Color Corps are often the most visible arm of the Knights.

 The Supreme Council is the governing body of the order.
 It elects insurance members to serve three-year terms on a 24-member Board of Directors.
 Leaders' salaries are set by the board of directors and ratified by the delegates to the Supreme Convention.
-The seven-figure salaries of senior K of C officers have been criticized as excessive.
+The seven-figure salaries of senior KOC officers have been criticized as excessive.

 In 1969, the Knights opened a 23-story headquarters building in New Haven.